 One of the important questions in the study of the First Temple period was whether the city remained confined to the narrow confines of the City of David and the expansion of Solomon to the Temple Mount throughout the period up to the destruction of the First Temple in 587/7 BCE or whether the city expanded beyond its walls under urban and topographic conditions.

 Was the city of Jerusalem in the days of the First Temple located on one or two hills?
 Josephus Flavius is the only historian to describe Jerusalem (Jewish Wars, IV, IV) and his testimony is valid about his time: the days of the Second Temple.
 He distinguishes between the upper and lower city, but it is not clear from his remarks when the city began to spread towards the southwestern hill and scholars have disagreed on this subject for about a century.
 To resolve this issue one has to rely on reliable information from historical sources or on archaeological excavations.
 These two sources were not clear and quite significant enough.
 Two main “Maximalists” and “Minimalists” schools were formed and each relied mainly on one of two criteria: historical or archaeological.

 The Broad Wall: The Approach of the Maxmilists

 In the opinion of the Maxmilists, Jerusalem stretched over both hills throughout the First Temple period.
 They relied primarily on Josephus Flavius, describing the course of the first wall surrounding the western hill, which Josephus attributed to David and Solomon.
 The Maximalists accepted these things literally.
 The Maximalists also saw in the Bible hints that there were suburbs outside the boundaries of the City of David.
-The reference to the “Mishnah” and the “Maktesh” mentioned in the Bible and usually interpreted as new suburbs located somewhere outside the old city limits.
+The reference to the “Mishnah” and the “Maktesh” is mentioned in the Bible and is usually interpreted as new suburbs located somewhere outside the old city limits.